3 Retirement Mistakes to Avoid

 Are you making any retirement mistakes?
 We all want to retire comfortably, but many of us don’t know exactly how to reach that goal.
 Different people offer completely different pieces of advice, and it’s difficult to determine the best ways to approach retirement savings.

 This article will cover some of the most common errors people make when saving for retirement.
-We’ll also explain how you can improve your retirement plan to overcome these mistakes and get back on track.
+We’ll also explain how you can improve your retirement plan to overcome these retirement mistakes and get back on track.
 It’s never too late to start thinking about retirement—every dollar you contribute will make a real difference.

 What are the 3 common retirement mistakes people make?